 Pope Francis ended the Jubilee weekend for Catechists with this Mass.
 During the homily, he had a special message for them, centering around their work with people in each of their parishes around the globe.

-.
+is risen.
 Nothing is more important; nothing is clearer or more relevant than this.
-Everything in the faith becomes beautiful when linked to this is risen if it is saturated by the Paschal proclamation.
-If it remains in isolation, however, it loses its sense and force.” centerpiece,
+Everything in the faith becomes beautiful when linked to this

 The pope said it is only through loving God and this joy, that love is transmitted to the world.
 He explained that Christ loves everyone just as they

 are, if only they opened their hearts and allowed His love to enter.